MicrosoftDocs/quantum-docs/articles/concepts-error-correction.md

 Quantum error correction codes work by encoding the quantum information, called *logical qubit*, into a larger set of qubits, called *physical qubits*.
 The physical qubits are then sent through a noisy channel, where they are subject to errors.
 The code is designed so that errors can be detected and corrected by measuring some of the qubits in the code.

 For example, imagine you want to send a single-qubit message $\ket{0}$.
 You could use three physical qubits to encode the message, sending $\ket{000}$, which is the logical qubit.
 This error-correcting code is a *repetition code*, because the message is repeated three times.

 Now, imagine that a single bit-flip error occurs during transmission so that what the recipient receives is ‘010’.
 In this scenario, the recipient may be able to infer that the intended message is ‘000’.
 However, if the message is subject to two bit-flip errors, the recipient may infer an incorrect codeword.
-Finally, if all three bits are flipped so that the original message ‘000’ becomes ‘111’, the recipient has no way of knowing an error has occurred.
+Finally, if all three bits are flipped so that the original message ‘000’ becomes ‘111’, the recipient has no way of knowing an error occurred.

 The code distance of a QEC code is the minimum number of errors that change one codeword for another, that is, the number of errors that can't be detected.
 The code distance $d$ can be defined as